Difference Between Revenue vs Turnover

 Let us discuss some of the major differences between Revenue vs Turnover:

-- Both revenues vs turnover play different and important in the working of any organization.
-Turnover of the company is important because, in order to generate a healthy profit, the company is required to know the level of turnover which it should achieve.
-For example, knowing the turnover is required to manage the production of the company and ensure that neither resources are not lying idle nor the business production should stop because of the non-availability of resources.
-On the other hand revenue of the company is an important part as it reflects the customer base strength and the business market share when there is growth in the revenue it shows the stability of the business and it helps in getting the loans from the bank as bank analyzes the revenue before passing the loan.
+- Both revenues and turnover play different and important roles in any organization.
+The company’s turnover is important because, to generate a healthy profit, the company must know the turnover level it should achieve.
+For instance, managing the company’s production and ensuring that resources are not idle, as well as preventing production from stopping due to the unavailability of resources, necessitates knowledge of the turnover.
+On the other hand revenue of the company is an important part as it reflects the customer base strength and the business market share.
+When there is growth in the revenue, it shows the stability of the business, and it helps in getting the loans from the bank as the bank analyzes the revenue before passing the loan.

-- There can be three types of Turnover which include cash, inventory, and labor whereas the revenue is of two types which include the operating revenue and the non –operating revenue.
+- There can be three types of Turnover: cash, inventory, and labor, whereas the revenue is of two types: operating revenue and the non–operating revenue.

 Turnover vs Revenue Comparison Table